 Pruning black currants: In established bushes, remove a quarter of the stems down to 2.5 cm (1 inch) from ground level to promote young, fruitful shoots.

 Propagating black currants: After all leaves have fallen and the plant is dormant take hard wood cuttings to easily increase your black currant patch.

 Pruning red & white currants:

-** We have a redcurrant bush planted in front of the white rambling rose in the back patch beds (which lead towards the rhubarb patch).
-This has been left to grow wild and must be trimmed back and even possibly relocated into a more open, light location to promote fruiting.
+** We have a redcurrant bush planted in front of the white rambling rose in the back patch beds (which leads towards the rhubarb patch).
+This has been left to grow wild and must be trimmed back and even possibly relocated into a more open, light location to promote better fruiting.